juliusregalado/big-o/problems.md

 ### Three-sum

-> Yes the name is funny but this is a real problem
+Yes the name is funny but this is a real problem

 `three_sum(arr, num)` is similar to [Two-sum][two-sum] but with a set of **three** numbers in `arr` that sum to some given input `num`.

+> "Big-O !!
+Three-sum !! hahaha ROFL do you get it ??"

+> Yes, stacey I get it.
+Please calm down and do your work.

 ### K-sum